Degeneration of globally hyperbolic maximal anti-de Sitter structures along rays: Introduction

 \section{Introduction}

-Anti-de Sitter geometry has been an active area of research since the pioneering work of Mess (\cite{Mess}), who pointed out many similarities with hyperbolic geometry and connections with Teichm\"uller theory.
-Moreover, anti-de Sitter geometry is a useful tool for the study of representations of the fundamental group of a closed, connected, oriented surface $S$ into $SO_{0}(2,2) \cong \dPSL$: for instance, representations $\rho=(j, \sigma)$, where $j$ is descrete and faithful and $\sigma$ dominates $j$, are the holonomy representations of closed anti-de Sitter manifolds, diffeomorphic to a circle bundle over $S$ (\cite{Tholozan_deformingAdS}), whereas representations $\rho=(\rho_{l}, \rho_{r})$ in which both factors are discrete and faithful correspond to globally hyperbolic maximal compact (GHMC) anti-de Sitter structures on $S \times \R$ (\cite{Mess}). \\ Mess thus deduced that the deformation space of GHMC anti-de Sitter structures on $S \times \R$ can be parameterised by $\dT$.
-More recently, using the unique maximal surface (i.e. with vanishing mean curvature) embedded in every such manifold (\cite{foliationCMC}, see also \cite{bon_schl} and \cite{TambuCMC} for generalisations), Krasnov and Schlenker found a new parameterisation in terms of the cotangent bundle of the Teichm\"uller space of $S$: a point $(h,q) \in T^{*}\T(S)$ corresponds to the GHMC anti-de Sitter manifold containing a maximal surface whose induced metric is conformal to $h$ and whose second fundamental form is determined by $q$. \\ \\ The main purpose of this paper is to study how relevant quantities that describe the geometry of these manifolds behave along rays of quadratic differentials.
-The first result is about the Lorentzian Hausdorff dimension of the limit set, recently introduced by Glorieux and Monclair (\cite{GM_Hdim}):\\ \\ {\bf Theorem 3.11.}{\it \ Let $M_{t}$ be the family of GHMC anti-de Sitter manifolds parameterised by $(h,tq_{0}) \in T^{*}\T(S)$, for a fixed non-zero holomorphic quadratic differential $q_{0}$.
+Anti-de Sitter geometry has grown in interest after the pioneering work of Mess (\cite{Mess}), who pointed out many similarities with hyperbolic geometry and connections with Teichm\"uller theory.
+Moreover, anti-de Sitter geometry is a useful tool for the study of representations of the fundamental group of a closed, connected, oriented surface $S$ into $\mathbb{P}SO_{0}(2,2) \cong \dPSL$: for instance, representations $\rho=(j, \sigma)$, where $j$ is discrete and faithful and $\sigma$ dominates $j$, are the holonomy representations of closed anti-de Sitter manifolds, diffeomorphic to a circle bundle over $S$ (\cite{Kassel_thesis}, \cite{Salein}), whereas representations $\rho=(\rho_{l}, \rho_{r})$ in which both factors are discrete and faithful correspond to globally hyperbolic maximally Cauchy-compact (GHMC) anti-de Sitter structures on $S \times \R$ (\cite{Mess}). \\ Mess thus deduced that the deformation space of GHMC anti-de Sitter structures on $S \times \R$ can be parameterised by $\dT$.
+More recently, using the unique maximal surface (i.e. with vanishing mean curvature) embedded in every such manifold (\cite{foliationCMC}, see also \cite{bon_schl}, \cite{toulisse}, \cite{TambuCMC}, \cite{Tambu_regularAdS}, \cite{Tambu_wildAdS} for generalisations), Krasnov and Schlenker found a new parameterisation in terms of the cotangent bundle of the Teichm\"uller space of $S$: a point $(h,q) \in T^{*}\T(S)$ corresponds to the GHMC anti-de Sitter manifold containing a maximal surface whose induced metric is conformal to $h$ and whose second fundamental form is determined by $q$.
+Since the maximal surface is also a Cauchy surface, in the sense that it intersects every causal curve in exactly one point, Krasnov and Schlenker's parameterisation is an instance of the Choquet-Bruhat theorem for Einstein's equation and the fact that the first and second fundamental form of a Cauchy hypersurface determines the space-time. \\ \\ The main purpose of this paper is to study how relevant quantities that describe the geometry of these manifolds behave along rays of quadratic differentials.
+The first result is about the Lorentzian Hausdorff dimension of the limit set, recently introduced by Glorieux and Monclair (\cite{GM_Hdim}):\\ \\ {\bf Theorem 3.13.}{\it \ Let $M_{t}$ be the family of GHMC anti-de Sitter manifolds parameterised by $(h,tq_{1}) \in T^{*}\T(S)$, for a fixed non-zero holomorphic quadratic differential $q_{1}$.
 Then the Lorentzian Hausdorff dimension of the limit set tends to $0$ if $t$ goes to $+\infty$.}\\ \\ We remark that the behaviour of the Lorentzian Hausdorff dimension along other diverging sequences of GHMC anti-de Sitter structures has also been studied in \cite{Olivier_exponent}.
 However, in this paper we use a completely different approach.
-For instance, the proofs rely on the comparison between the entropy of the Riemannian metric induced on the maximal surface and the entropy of a quasi-distance defined on the convex core of $M$, introduced in \cite{GM_Hdim}.
-In particular, we obtain results about the asymptotic behaviour of the induced metric on the maximal surface:\\ \\ {\bf Proposition 3.8.}{\it \ Let $M_{t}$ be the family of GHMC anti-de Sitter manifolds parameterised by $(h, tq_{0}) \in T^{*}\T(S)$, for a fixed non-zero holomorphic quadratic differential $q_{0}$.
+For instance, the proofs rely on the comparison between the critical exponent defined through the exponential growth rate of a point in the orbit of $\pi_{1}(S)$ with respect to the Riemannian metric induced on the maximal surface and that defined with respect to a Lorentzian distance on the convex core of $M$, introduced in \cite{GM_Hdim}.
+In particular, we obtain results about the asymptotic behaviour of the induced metric on the maximal surface:\\ \\ {\bf Proposition 3.10.}{\it \ Let $M_{t}$ be the family of GHMC anti-de Sitter manifolds parameterised by $(h, tq_{1}) \in T^{*}\T(S)$, for a fixed non-zero holomorphic quadratic differential $q_{1}$.
 Then the induced metric $I_{t}$ on the unique maximal surface embedded in $M_{t}$ satisfies